The Yellow Ticket (1931 film)

 The Yellow Ticket is a 1931 pre-Code American drama film based on the 1914 play of the same name by Michael Morton, produced by the Fox Film Corporation, directed by Raoul Walsh, and starring Elissa Landi, Lionel Barrymore and Laurence Olivier.
 Boris Karloff appears briefly in a small supporting role.
 The picture is also a noteworthy example of productions from the pre-Code era in that it includes brief nudity.

 The original play, presented on Broadway, ran from January to June 1914 and starred Lionel's younger brother John Barrymore opposite Florence Reed.
 This film is the third American adaptation of the play.
 The first two are The Yellow Passport from 1916 and The Yellow Ticket from 1918.
 A German version, Der Gelbe Schein, was also filmed and released in 1918.

 Plot

 When martial law is declared in Russia, all Jews are restricted to their villages.
-The authorities are unsympathetic to Marya (Elissa Landi), who desperately wants to travel to St. Petersburg to see her dying father.
+The authorities are unsympathetic to Marya, who desperately wants to travel to St. Petersburg to see her dying father.
 Marya learns that a special card, called "the yellow ticket", is issued to prostitutes and allows them to travel freely.

 Marya manages to get a yellow ticket.
-In St. Petersburg, Baron Andrey (Lionel Barrymore), a corrupt police official, prevents his lecherous nephew, Captain Nikolai, from forcing himself on Marya.
-She later meets Julian (Laurence Olivier), a British journalist, and tells him about injustices the government has kept him from learning about, including the yellow ticket.
+In St. Petersburg, Baron Andrey, a corrupt police official, prevents his lecherous nephew, Captain Nikolai, from forcing himself on Marya.
+She later meets Julian, a British journalist, and tells him about injustices the government has kept him from learning about, including the yellow ticket.
 When Julian's articles are published, Andrey, a womanizer, guesses that Marya has been giving him information.